-It’s autumn in the Northern Hemisphere.
+It’s autumn.
 The leaves are turning bright yellow, red and orange, then falling to the ground.
 We see pumpkins in the fields, and on door steps in suburban neighborhoods.
 The season to buy! buy! buy! is creeping up on the calendar.

 Do you have any plans for the holidays?
 And if so what about time for you and your spouse?

 As fun as the next few months will be, there will also be stresses.
 I don’t need to make a list, do I?
 I’m sure you can fill in the blanks with all the mishaps and misunderstanding from other years.

 What’s your strategy to stay connected and aligned with your spouse during the next two months?
 It’s not enough to “wing it” in these busy days ahead – you need to have a plan.

 And every plan works well if there’s a bit of fun incorporated!

 Quick!
 Can you mark in some dates with your spouse in November and December?
 Yes.
 Really quick – before all the holiday invitations start to show up.

 Demonstrate to your spouse how much you value her/him by making it a priority to spend time together.